Abraham313/NMAP_GUI/README.md

 This script will install nmap_gui to scan network easy

 ## Description:
-    This script will facilitate the install of rainmap in you device
+    This script will facilitate the install of rainmap in your device

     Raimap is an Nmap scan with web interface

-    It's very easu to use all popular scan of network
+    It's very easy to use all popular scan of network

     It's allows you to send the scan results to your email in different formats